nvi-inc/slew-model/README.md

 Save these files in the session directory.

 The application will use the .azel file first if available.
 If .azel not available, 'slew' will use the .skd first over the .vex file.
-Azimuth and elevation of sources are computed using python package [astropy](https://www.astropy.org).
+In this case, azimuth and elevation of sources are computed using python package [astropy](https://www.astropy.org).

 Save also the .log or _full.log.bz2 files in the session directory.
 The .log file will be used first.